The largest artillery caliber in the USSR. The biggest guns

 SU-152(maximum damage 683-1138 units)

-On the seventh level soviet cars keep the lead in damage.
-The most powerful weapon SU-152 practically no different from a high-explosive on a heavy tank KV-2.
-A gun 152 mm ML-20 also fires armor-piercing, HEAT and high-explosive fragmentation shells, which inflict the most damage on weakly armored targets - 683-1138 units.
+On the seventh level soviet cars retain leadership in damage.
+The most powerful weapon SU-152 practically no different from a high explosive on a heavy tank KV-2.
+A gun 152 mm ML-20 also fires armor-piercing, cumulative and high-explosive fragmentation shells, which cause the most damage to weakly armored targets - 683-1138 units.

-Do not forget that with a high-explosive gun you sacrifice accuracy and rate of fire.
-She will not allow you to sit in the bushes and accurately shoot opponents at long distances, best option- go behind enemy lines and, seizing the moment when he is not up to you, implement an impressive alpha strike.
+Don't forget that with a high-explosive cannon you sacrifice accuracy and rate of fire.
+It will not allow you to sit in the bushes and accurately shoot enemies at long distances, best option- get behind the enemy’s rear and, seizing the moment when he has no time for you, implement an impressive alpha strike.

 Massive and slow artillery with a long reload time, but with lethal high-explosive fragmentation shells that deal 1500-2500 damage.
-Even if a landmine does not penetrate armor, any enemy will still feel uncomfortable.
-Who knows, maybe next time will arrive armor-piercing projectile, which, with the favor of VBR, can swanshot almost any car in the game?
+Even if the landmine does not penetrate armor, any enemy will still feel uneasy.
+Who knows, maybe next time it will come armor-piercing projectile, which, with the favor of the VBR, can one-shot almost any car in the game?

-GW Tiger great for team game in a platoon.
-With such huge damage, you should not chase the "frags".
-Leave the change and the “shortage” to your allies, your primary goal is high-level heavy tanks and tank destroyers.
+G.W.
+Tiger great for team game in the platoon.
+With such huge damage, there is no need to chase “frags”.
+Leave the small change and the “leftovers” to your allies; your primary goal is high-level heavy tanks and tank destroyers.

 ISU-152(maximum damage 713-1188 units)

 And again the USSR is in the lead.
-An improved model of the previous tank destroyer, ISU-152, possesses a weapon of the tenth level 152 mm BL-10, which can deal 713-1188 damage with HE shells.
-However, it is much more effective to shoot with armor-piercing ones: their damage is slightly lower, but armor penetration makes it easy to pierce even the toughest opponents of the tenth level.
-Using "golden" shells with this gun does not make much sense.
-And without them, you can easily break through any opponent.
+An improved model of the previous tank destroyer, ISU-152, has a level ten weapon 152 mm BL-10, which can deal 713-1188 damage with high-explosive shells.
+However, it is much more effective to shoot armor-piercing ones: their damage is slightly lower, but their armor penetration makes it easy to penetrate even the toughest level ten opponents.
+It doesn't make much sense to use "golden" shells with this gun.
+And without them you can easily break through any enemy.

-The ISU-152 with the "top" gun has tolerable accuracy, which allows you not to break into the thick of the battle, but to cover allies from a safe distance.
+The ISU-152 with a “top” gun has tolerable accuracy, which allows you not to rush into the thick of the battle, but to cover your allies from a safe distance.

 Artillery T92(maximum damage 1688-2813 units)

-The most deadly and most useless artillery of the eighth level.
-Premium high-explosive shells deal 1688-2813 damage and have a huge shard radius of more than 11 meters.
+The most lethal and most useless artillery of the eighth level.
+Premium high-explosive fragmentation shells cause 1688-2813 damage and have a huge radius of scattering fragments - more than 11 meters.

-First, it's terribly slanting artillery.
-It would seem that with a huge radius of fragmentation, special accuracy is not required.
-Well, the projectile landed not on the head of the enemy, but next to him, all the same, the adversary will be hooked by fragments.
-But what if enemy and allied tanks clashed in the same clearing?
-In this scenario, you can put both of them, and it remains to be seen who will hook more, and whether the team will be grateful to you after that.
+Firstly, this is terribly oblique artillery.
+It would seem that with the huge radius of scattering of fragments, special accuracy is not required.
+Well, the shell landed not on the enemy’s head, but next to him, and the enemy would still be caught in shrapnel.
+What to do if enemy and allied tanks are locked in a battle in the same clearing?
+In this situation, you can kill both of them, and it remains to be seen who will be more attracted, and whether the team will be grateful to you after that.

 Besides, T92 takes a very long time to recharge.
-While reloading, the enemy will not only have time to repair broken tracks, but also easily disappear from view.
+While reloading is in progress, the enemy will have time not only to repair the broken tracks, but also to easily disappear from sight.

-And finally - another big minus of this artillery.
-He completely lacks a negative angle of vertical aiming.
-Imagine that your base breaks through light tank, drives right up to your forehead, and there's nothing you can do about it.
-A gun T92 it just doesn't drop below the zero line, which means that low-profile tanks can calmly shoot you at point-blank range.
+And finally, another big disadvantage of this artillery.
+It completely lacks a negative vertical aiming angle.
+Imagine that someone is breaking into your base light tank, comes close to your forehead, and you can't do anything about it.
+A gun T92 it simply does not fall below the zero line, which means that tanks with a low silhouette can calmly shoot you at point-blank range.

 T30(maximum damage 713-1188 units)

-Main advantages T30- a strong free-spinning tower and a maximum damage of 713-1188 units.
+Main advantages T30- a strong freely rotating turret and maximum damage of 713-1188 units.

-High-explosive fragmentation shells inflict the greatest damage, but it is most comfortable to play, of course, with armor-piercing or sub-caliber shells.
+High-explosive fragmentation shells cause the greatest damage, but it is most comfortable to play, of course, with armor-piercing or sub-caliber shells.

-In Game T30 can act like heavy tank(originally it was).
-If you are tired of sitting in the bushes, feel free to go to the place of hostilities.
-The main thing is not to climb on the rampage, cover a weak body and show the enemies only your strong tower.
+In Game T30 can behave like heavy tank(initially he was such).
+If you're tired of sitting in the bushes, feel free to go to the battlefield.
+The main thing is not to get into trouble, cover your weak corps and show the enemies only your strong tower.

-Have the same damage Object 704 and T95.
+They have the same damage Object 704 And T95.

-There is nothing scarier than coming face to face with a charged FV215 b (183) .
-From the mention of this tank destroyer, even the "Mouses" hide in their holes, because with one successful salvo the British monster is able to halve its health.
-Can you imagine what will happen to the rest of the tanks when a projectile from FV215 b (183) ?
+There's nothing scarier than coming face to face with a charged F.V.215 b (183) .
+At the mention of this tank destroyer, even “Mouses” hide in their holes, because with one successful salvo the British monster is able to halve his health.
+Can you imagine what will happen to the rest of the tanks if they are hit by a shell from F.V.215 b (183) ?

-"Premium" shells give out crazy damage (1313-2188 units), but if HESHs usually have very low armor penetration, then special British HESH HESHs can penetrate from 206 to 344 mm of armor.
-This comes at the cost of horrendous accuracy and huge reload times.
+“Premium” shells give out crazy damage (1313-2188 units), but if usually landmines have very low armor penetration, then special British HESH landmines penetrate from 206 to 344 mm of armor.
+You have to pay for this with disgusting accuracy and enormous reload time.

-Generally, FV215b (183) differs greatly from his classmates not only in damage, but also in appearance.
-This tank destroyer has the shape of a “slipper”, that is, the turret is located behind the hull, and in order to carefully look out from around the corner, you will have to show your entire huge carcass to the enemy.
-The so-called "Reverse Diamond" will not help much here, on the sides FV215b (183) only 50 mm of armor.
+Generally, FV215b (183) is very different from its classmates not only in damage, but also in appearance.
+This tank destroyer has a “slipper” shape, that is, the turret is located at the rear of the hull, and in order to carefully look around the corner, you will have to show the enemy your entire huge bulk.
+The so-called “Reverse Diamond” will not help much here, on the sides FV215b (183) only 50 mm of armor.

-You need to get used to this PT and learn not only to competently drive around the corner, but also to roll back in time for a long reload.
-Try not to ride alone, it is best to have a thick-skinned and ricochet partner in the platoon who can distract opponents while you reload.
+You need to get used to this PT and learn not only to competently drive around the corner, but also roll back in time for a long reload.
+Try not to ride alone; it is best to take a thick-skinned and rebounding partner into your platoon, who can distract opponents while you reload.

-Military history has a huge number of memorable facts, which include the creation of weapons, which to this day surprise with the scope of engineering and their size.
-During the entire existence of artillery, several artillery pieces of impressive dimensions were created.
+Military history has a huge number of memorable facts, which include the creation of weapons, which to this day amaze with the scope of engineering thought and its size.
+Over the entire existence of artillery, several artillery pieces of impressive dimensions were created.
 Of these, the most outstanding in size can be noted:

 • Little David;